Macker85/Battleship-game/README.md

 ![Input guess](DOCS/game/enter-guess.png)

 ### Game Over
-- Shows the end-of-game set-up to the user once a victory condition has been met.
+- Shows the end-of-game set-up to the user once an end game condition has been met.
 - Allows user to retry the game or to quit the program.
 User Stories covered: 6, 7
 ![Play again, yes](DOCS/game/play-again-yes.png)